Rrantisi/ReadMe-Books-App/README.md

 - Once you have created an account, you'll be able to access our digital books library.
 - On the books page, you'll be able to navigate through major coding languages categories.
 - Each category, when clicked, will fetch 10 books related to that subject.
-#### Looking for something else?
-- You can access the Search page to search OR select an option from the drop-down menu and check out the book results.
+- You can also access the Search page to search for any book.
 - Each book displayed in our app is clickable.
 Once clicked, you can view more details about the book and will also have the option to preview the book.

 ![ReadMe-App](/src/images/1.png)